emmann1/frontend-nanodegree-arcade-game/README.md

 Select a favorite character as the player.
 Then press Start Game.
 You ca use either arrow buttons or W A S D for movement.
 Collect gems to gain points.
 Based on the color they will give different number of points(orange = 70, green = 60, blue = 50).
 Reching the top(water) will advance a level and gain you 100 points.
 Colliding with and enemy(bug) will loose you a life.
 When you run out of lives the game ends.
 Be sure to collect more lifes.
 You can restart a game by pressing Enter.

+## How to load the game locally
+To run the game locally you can make a clone to this repository or download as a zip.
+Then either make a [simple http local server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server) or just open the `index.html` file in your favorite browser and have javascript enabled.

+## Assets and ownership
+Assets and images were provided by Udacity and are their respective property.